object Pattern: Base of Doh Instances

 This phase is crucial for:

-pattern is its integrated sub-object-building system, which automatically constructs child objects from property definitions.
+A key feature enabled by the object pattern is its integrated sub-object-building system, which automatically constructs child objects from property definitions.

 myComponent = {